oasis-tcs/openc2-glossary/glossary.md

 **Active Defense Harbinger Distribution** - a purple team unix distro

-**Actuator** - A specific field in the openC2 language.
+**Actuator** - <a name="actuator">A</a> specific field in the openC2 language.
 The ACTUATOR executes the ACTION on the TARGET.
 In the example below the firewall (an ACTUATOR) is told to block an ip
 ````
     {
     "action": "deny",